by Rob Wittenmyer <Rob.Wittenmyer@usq.edu.au>

 For 5 weeks in September-October 2018, I was at ESO Santiago hosted by the Visiting Scientist program.
 For this "paper-writing retreat," I worked with Matias Jones, an ESO Fellow with whom I have collaborated for several years on the search for planets orbiting evolved stars.

 by Caroline Foster

 Dear fellow Australian astronomers,

 This is an update from your Users Committee (UC) representative.
 My role is to represent Australian ESO users and act as the capillary link between ESO and the Australian community.

 The ESO Users Committee met in April (UC42) to receive an update from ESO on various issues and to discuss a new set of recommendations.

 I am a member of the Observing Programmes Committee (OPC) Panel A for Periods 102 and 103.
-My experience as an ESO user centers around my time spent as a post-doc working on a five year guaranteed time KMOS survey.
+My experience as an ESO user centers around my time spent working on a five year guaranteed time KMOS survey.
 During this time I observed at Paranal 3 times for a total of 11.5 nights and have been involved in follow-up proposals with MUSE, X-Shooter, and SINFONI.
 I have had successful PI proposals focused on galaxy evolution with KMOS, FLAMES, and X-shooter.

 by Dilyar Barat <Dilyar.Barat@anu.edu.au>